Today's Mortgage Rates - 04/26/2025

 Personalize the results below to get your best mortgage rate

-A 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5-year hybrid ARMs expanded a little this week.
-The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM fell by twenty basis points (0.20%), dropping back to 5.85%.
-This widened the gap in rate compared to a 30-year FRM to seventy-eight basis points (0.78%).
-More than a three-quarters of a percentage point differential in rate may be considerable enough to entice some late winter homebuyers to select an ARM as their choice of financing, as there will be some savings to be had by doing so.
+At present, a 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5-year hybrid ARMs widened a little this week again.
+The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM fell by ten basis points (0.10%) to 6.01%, expanding the gap in rate compared to a 30-year FRM expanded to eighty basis points (0.80%).
+On a $300,000 mortgage, a borrower using this ARM would see a $157 lower payment per month and would save more than $12,000 in interest cost over the first five years of the loan.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.